 If you walk from the Grote Markt to Manneken Pis then you come across the Hotel Amigo.
 The rue de l’Amigo/Hotel Amigo is a reminder of the presence of Spanish domination.
 The name comes from a prison (‘vrunte’ in Flemish) built in 1791.
 During the Spanish occupation, Spanish soldiers thought that ‘vrunte’ stood for ‘friend’, which gave rise to the French name ‘Rue de l’Amigo’.
 The Amigo is still the name for the police station on the coal market.

-There are also many souvenir shops where ode is paid to Belgian Beer and Belgian Chocolate.
+There are also many souvenir shops where they sell Belgian Beer and Belgian Chocolates.

 In the famous Biscuiterie Dandoy, founded in 1829, you can buy speculoos and almond rolls, the “pains à la grecque”.

 Manneken Pis, a folk symbol, is the mascot of the city of Brussels.
 This manneken symbolises the protesting, carefree, rebellious Brussels citizen.
 The figurine is 55,5 cm high and weighs 17 kg.
 Interesting to know is that in the Middle Ages urine was very important for the tanners and weavers.
 It was used for tanning animal skins and degrease wool.
 Every morning a city official collected the urine from the residents of the district.

 The statue was made by Hieronymus Duquesnoy the Elder in 1619 by order of the city council to decorate a public fountain.